EmiNu5/EmiNu5/README.md

 ## Hello there 👋

-My name is Emiliano, I'm from Buenos_Aires/Argentina, and I'm a Full Stack Developer.
+My name is Emiliano, I'm from Buenos Aires, Argentina, and I'm a Full Stack Developer.

 - 🔭 I’m currently working on librery_app proyect [https://github.com/EmiNu5/library_app]
 - 🌱 I’m learning Python for RPA